 About the wine:

 A beautifully fragrant nose, delicately aromatic and inviting, with subtle notes of wildflowers, red and black fruits, and sweet spices.
-Chalky, powdery tannins support a lively acidity that gives the wine a vibrant, lively character.
-The tannins are exceptionally refined, yet with a hint of spice that provides structure and maintains interest; they are present without being overpowering, allowing the acidity and fruity aromas to fully express themselves.
+Chalky, powdery tannins support a bright acidity that gives it a lively and vibrant character.
+The tannins are exceptionally refined, yet with a hint of spice that provides structure and sustains interest; they are present without being overpowering, allowing the acidity and fruity aromas to express themselves fully.
 Beautifully defined and expressed, elegant, refined, and utterly captivating, it offers great aromatic complexity and a finish of remarkable length.
-Exceptionally drinkable, which is a true feat at this early stage.
+Exceptionally drinkable, which is a true feat at this early stage of its life.
 Well-crafted, balanced, and pleasant, with warm, spicy notes on the finish.
 Truly wonderful and absolutely charming.
 Best enjoyed between 2026 and 2045.

 Robert Parker - Wine Advocate